-Join Aaron F. Ross for an in-depth discussion in this video Adjusting solver attributes, part of Dynamic Simulations with Bullet Physics in Maya.
+Join Aaron F. Ross for an in-depth discussion in this video Adjusting solver attributes, part of Maya: Dynamic Simulations with Bullet Physics.

 …With our scene built at one to one scale, the objects move very, very slowly.…And once again,…that's because Bullet expects the scene to be built at one one hundredth scale.…We can work around this by increasing the strength of gravity,…multiplying it by a factor of 100.…Select the bullet solver node and go to the attribute editor, Ctrl+A.…And you'll see under basic fields gravity.…And it's got a y value of negative 9.8.…Meaning that gravity is pulling down on the negative y…axis at 9.8 meters per second squared.…